 Cats in the garden are never a good thing.
 They can damage plants and will gladly use your freshly tilled soil as a litterbox.
 This is why I almost never recommend planting catnip in your garden.
 Catnip is extremely attractive to cats.
 Catmint is as well, but less so.
-This herb is a beautiful plant with flowers that pollinators love.
+This herb is a beautiful plant with flowers that pollinators like bumblebees love.
 Your cat will enjoy the plant, but probably won’t over-enjoy it if you catch my meaning.
 This plant is easy to grow and perfect for a beginner’s herb garden.

 Catmint is an easy plant to grow, but success is a lot more likely if you understand the basics of the plant.
 Here’s what you ought to know:

 - Latin name: Nepeta mussinii